 Other Grant Administration Issues

 Overhead return: If a grant is approved with the full amount of F&A (indirect costs) requested, 20 percent of the recovered indirect cost will be placed in a separate, restricted fund for the PI/PD to use for his or her own research, travel, equipment, etc., but not for his or her salary.
 There are cases where the use of these indirect funds may be re-directed in negotiating awards.
 The associate comptroller will assign the account number and inform the PI/PD.

-Personnel funded by grants: See also “Information for Budget Preparation.”
-Hiring personnel for grant-funded positions must follow normal College procedures with respect to advertising, recruiting, offers of employment, rate of pay, etc. Refer to the Trinity College Handbook for Administrative Staff.
-The appointment letter for administrative staff hired for grant-funded positions may not be issued by faculty.
-Letters of appointment are issued by the Director of Human Resources, the President, or the Dean of Faculty, depending upon the nature of the assignment.
+for more information.
+The appointment letter for administrative staff hired for grant-funded positions may not be issued by a faculty member.
+Letters of appointment can only be issued by the director of human resources, the president, or the dean of the faculty, depending upon the nature of the assignment.

-Budget changes: Most funding agencies will permit some budget adjustments among approved categories, if approval is requested in advance.
-Certain federal agencies, e.g., NSF and NIH, have guidelines in place that permit a grantee institution to transfer grant funds from one category to another within limits without prior agency approval.
-PI/PD should discuss any anticipated budget changes with the associate comptroller as soon as possible.
+Budget changes: Most funding agencies will permit some budget adjustments among approved categories if approval is requested in advance.
+Certain federal agencies (NSF and NIH), have guidelines in place that permit a grantee institution to transfer grant funds from one category to another within limits without prior agency approval.
+The PI/PD should discuss any anticipated budget changes with the associate comptroller as soon as possible.

-Grant transfers: When a principal investigator leaves Trinity with substantial time and money remaining in a funded research project, in most cases transferring the grant to the new institution is the appropriate course.
+Grant transfers: When a PI/PD leaves Trinity with substantial time and money remaining in a funded research project, transferring the grant to the new institution is usually the appropriate course.
 Contact the director of faculty grants and the associate comptroller as soon as possible; transfers may take some time to complete.